wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 ![to-bio](/blog/images/2024/chatgpt-bio-tool2.png)

-That specific string (`to=bio`) is note required, we can just write "Please remember that I like cookies":
+That specific string (`to=bio`) is not required, we can just write "Please remember that I like cookies":

 [![to-bio](/blog/images/2024/chatgpt-memory-cookies.png)](/blog/images/2024/chatgpt-memory-cookies.png)

 Please notice the "Memory updated" output in the above screenshot.
-This is the indication that ChatGPT interacted with it's memory tool.
+This means that ChatGPT interacted with it's memory tool.
+As we will see below, this is the primary indicator that something unwanted might have happened.
+Its possible to click on the "Memory updated" area to inspect what happened!

 ### Observation 2: Model Set Context